U.S. Presidents Who Were the Best Athletes

 Over the last 150 years, U.S. presidents have embraced sports across the spectrum.
 Some of them even were elite athletes themselves.

-Here’s a look at the history of U.S. presidents and sports, from Abraham Lincoln to Donald Trump.
+Here’s a look at the history of U.S. presidents and sports.

 Died: April 15, 1865 (Washington, D.C.)